What's Included in the 2023 ISA Global Economic and Risk Outlook

 • The Impact of Geopolitics on the Global Economy

-Key Issues to Watch in 2023
+Key Issues to Watch in the Coming Year

 • The Struggle for Natural Resources